eurocontrol-asu/open_alaqs/README.md

 [(Back to top)](#table-of-contents)

+### Example Files

+Example study files are provided to help you get started with OpenALAQS:

+- **For OpenALAQS v4.0.0:** Use the training example from `documents/Example-Training.zip`
+- **For OpenALAQS v4.0.1+:** Use the example files from the `example/EHRD` folder, which includes 3D aircraft profiles support

+### EHRD Example Study

-Find an example study in the `example/LSZH` folder.
+Find an example study in the `example/EHRD` folder.

 Here you can find the following files and directories:

-- `./LSZH.alaqs` - the main ALAQS database, containing spatial and statistical information for a study in Zurich airport.
+- `./EHRD.alaqs` - the main ALAQS database, containing spatial and statistical information for a study of the Rotterdam The Hague airport.
-- `./LSZH_out.alaqs` - the processed ALAQS database, containing spatial and statistical information for a study in Zurich airport.
+- `./EHRD_out.alaqs` - the processed ALAQS database, containing spatial and statistical information for a study of the Rotterdam The Hague airport.
-- `./LSZH_movements.csv` - the movements data in the study, used to generate `./LSZH_out.alaqs`.
+- `./EHRD_movements.csv` - the movements data in the study, used to generate `./EHRD_out.alaqs`.
-- `./LSZH_meteo.csv` - the meteorological data in the study, used to generate `./LSZH_out.alaqs`.
+- `./EHRD_meteo.csv` - the meteorological data in the study, used to generate `./EHRD_out.alaqs`.
-- `./LSZH_AUSTAL/*` - a directory containing all files generated using OpenALAQS to be used as ALAQS input files.
+- `./EHRD_AUSTAL/*` - a directory containing all files generated using OpenALAQS to be used as ALAQS input files.
-- `./LSZH_AUSTAL/austal.txt` - the file containing all main input parameters except for time-dependent parameters
+- `./EHRD_AUSTAL/austal.txt` - the file containing all main input parameters except for time-dependent parameters.
-- `./LSZH_AUSTAL/series.dmna` - the file containing all time-dependent parameters
+- `./EHRD_AUSTAL/series.dmna` - the file containing all time-dependent parameters.
-- `./LSZH_AUSTAL/01/e0001.dmna` - input grid file, with information on the user-defined grid and on the corresponding data
+- `./EHRD_AUSTAL/01/e0001.dmna` - input grid file, with information on the user-defined grid and on the corresponding data.

-For more detailed information on how to use OpenALAQS, the project files and expected outputs, read the [official documentation](TODO).
+For more detailed information on how to use OpenALAQS, the project files and expected outputs, read the [User Guide](documents/USER_GUIDE.md).

 ## GSE Application